treojs/treo/Readme.md

 ## API

 All callbacks follow node.js style, where `err` is a first argument.
-In terms of IndexedDB, it helps to handle `onerror` event that exists in all requests.
-The power feature of Indexed and 50% of source code is a smooth migrations and DB connections.
-You don't need to worry about storing db-connections, manage [versions](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_version), adding new stores with `onupgradeneeded`.
+In terms of IndexedDB, it helps to handle `onerror` event that probably exists in all requests.
+The power feature of Indexed, that takes up 50% of source code, is a smooth migrations and DB connections.
+You don't need to worry about db connections, db [versions](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_version), adding new stores with `onupgradeneeded`.
 It just works in background.

 Indexed is strict about parameters to prevent silly typos.
 You always need to provide callback and use required amount of arguments for different methods.

-### new Indexed(name, options)
+### Indexed(name, options)

 Create a new Indexed instance to work with selected [store](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBObjectStore) and [db](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase). `name` follows simple convention `db-name:store-name`.
-`options` parameter is optional and you can define [keyPath](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_keypath) value as a `key` option.
-It will the primary unique key of the selected store.
-If you will change key for existing store it will recreated without data.
+`options` parameter is optional and helps you define [keyPath](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_keypath) value as a `key` option.
+If you change key for existing store, it will recreated without data.

 ```js
 var tags = new Indexed('notepad:tags', { key: 'updatedAt' });